-Elon Teaching Fellows participate in purposefully designed enrichment experiences that aim to transform them into engaged citizens, teacher scholars and future education leaders.
+Elon Teaching Fellows participate in purposefully designed enrichment experiences, with a thematic emphasis on identity development, from core to professional, that aim to transform them into engaged citizens, teacher scholars and future education leaders.

 Leadership experience at The Washington Center in Washington, D.C. during winter term of junior year, during which Fellows participate in political science seminars to gain an understanding of political context for and the role of media in educational decision-making.
 They learn from leading journalists, White House personnel, and politicians about the workings of the federal government and how to become leaders in educational advocacy.